 Yes, how much depends on how often you need to use a car.
 Most regular Car Next Door borrowers save between $2000 and $6000 per year compared to buying and running their own car.
 We've done the numbers, if you drive an average of 1-2 times a week, you’ll save about $3000 per year vs. buying and owning a car.
 You can also forget about the unexpected costs of mechanical issues.

 “I did the math and when I looked at owning a car and driving it around for what I drive it for, and my wife as well, if we were to share a car and do the amount of mileage that we have, not only is it ridiculous for us to own a car, but we could do a weekend trip away on Car Next Door every weekend and it would still be cheaper than owning a car.
 I didn’t factor in the cost of buying a car, but just on running costs alone I worked out that I’d be saving $150-200 a month.
 But we don’t use a car every weekend, so we’re not paying anything when we don’t use it.” – Andrew Sedlak, Coogee.

 What happens if I damage the car?

-All of the cars on the Car Next Door platform are comprehensively insured when you rent them.
+All trips on the Car Next Door platform come with damage and loss cover.
 When you pick up a car, check over it and if you find any damage you can easily report it to us.
 Before you drive away, take photos of all sides of the car and upload them through the app.
 If damage gets reported on the vehicle we use your photos as evidence to determine who needs to cover the costs of repairs.

-We get that mistakes happen, and if you get into an accident you're at fault, you’ll have to pay an insurance excess – no different to owning a car.
-The excess varies depending on your age and you can choose to reduce it to $500 by opting for Damage Cover Liability (DCL) reduction or joining as a Heavyweight Member.
+We get that mistakes happen, and if you get into an accident you're at fault, you’ll have to pay an excess – no different to owning a car.
+For extra peace of mind, you can choose to reduce your excess to $500.

 Is it going to be a big inconvenience not having my own car?